Anni Albers: Black Mountain College

+In her time at Black Mountain College, Albers made significant contributions to the school.
+She helped the school acquire more looms, so the amount of students who could take weaving classes expanded.
+She introduced a backstrap loom to the program, which she was introduced to on a trip to Mexico in 1939.
+Black Mountain College also established a summer session.
+The summer weaving workshop was attended by experienced textile designers who wanted to work with Albers.
+Albers was also interested in developing a production weaving workshop at the college, but these ideas were never realized after she and Josef Albers planned for sabbatical.

+Weaving and printmaking career, 1949–1994

 After leaving Black Mountain in 1949, Albers moved with her husband to Connecticut where she set up a studio in her home.
+Albers taught private lessons in the 1950s and 1960s.
+In the summer of 1950, Albers and several other artists were invited by Jack Lenor Larsen to teach a course with him at the Haystack Mountain School of Crafts in Maine.
 After being commissioned by Gropius to design a variety of bedspreads and other textiles for Harvard University, and following the MoMA exhibition, Albers was approached by Florence Knoll to design textiles for the Knoll furniture company.
 For the next thirty years she worked on mass-producible fabric patterns, creating the majority of her "pictorial" weavings, some of which are still in production over fifty years later.
+Some of her early work made using leno weave in the 1920s went on to be mass-produced by Knoll in the 1950s.
 She also published a half-dozen articles and a collection of her writings, On Designing.
 Eventually, in 1961, she was awarded the Craftmanship Medal by the American Institute of Architects.

-In 1963, while at the Tamarind Lithography Workshop in Los Angeles with her husband for a lecture of his, Albers was invited to experiment with print media.
-She immediately grew fond of the technique, and thereafter gave up most of her time to lithography and screen printing.
+In 1963, while at the Tamarind Lithography Workshop in Los Angeles with her husband while he completed a fellowship, Albers was invited to experiment with printmaking.
+She had been encouraged to try the medium by the workshop director, June Wayne.
+She immediately grew fond of the technique, and thereafter gave up most of her time to lithography.
 She was invited back as a fellow to Tamarind in 1964.
 Here she created the six print portfolio titled, Line Involvements.
 Albers wrote an article for the Encyclopædia Britannica in 1963, and then expanded on it for her second book, On Weaving, published in 1965.
 The book was a powerful statement of the midcentury textile design movement in the United States.
 Her design work and writings on design helped establish Design History as a serious area of academic study.
+When she returned to Connecticut, Albers wanted to continue lithography, but there were no lithographic shops she could work with.
+Albers instead began silkscreening with a local printer.
+By 1970, Albers was no longer weaving, and gave away her looms.